RayhanTabase/vet_clinic/README.md

 # Animal Clinic
-> This repository contains files for generating an animal clinic database with SQL
+> This repository contains files for generating an animal clinic database that has a table for animals, species, vets, specialization, visits.
+Using postgresql

 ## Getting Started